 But not all events in life are answered so simply.
 One of the arguments that I hear over and over and over and over, is that the essential oils I use in my products are not therapeutic grade.
 Well, aren’t they?
 I have always asked in response, “what do you mean by ‘therapeutic grade’?”
 The answers come swarming in and not a single one is the same as the other.
 Why?
 Because there is no such thing as “therapeutic grade” essential oil.
 There is no scientific definition, no regulation, and especially no one decided upon meaning.
 It’s a word concoction someone made up to get you to buy their essential oils.
 It’s how they sold you their brand and claimed it is better than the others, when in reality, it probably wasn’t.
 There is no existing rationally defined standard for what “therapeutic grade” means.
 My only salvation in the essential oil world has been that I am able to find “pure” essential oils, meaning oils that are not cut with anything.
 I try to ask for a lab analysis before deciding to use anything, because even those often claimed as pure are sometimes not.
 Essentials oils have become a very debatable topic, and unless certain standards are developed, they always will be.

 In addition, because I do my best to never add chemical stabilizers, I also get a lot of flack about that.
 “Your products will spoil and kill someone!”
 Even if someone put those products under the worst possible conditions, I think death or even severe illness is highly unlikely, and here is why.
 Most of my products are anhydrous, meaning that they don’t have water in them, which means they have a longer shelf life, and adding stabilizers is not necessary.
 But some of my most precious creams, do have water added, in order to make them a cream.
 It is true that adding water will shorten their usable lifespan.
 But it is not true to say that my creams will spoil within a week.
 That is like saying that your un-opened apple juice stored on the grocery store shelf will only last a week.The truth is, that water can be made sterile, and therefore used in products/foods in a manner that will keep them from spoiling.
 Sometimes we require refrigeration, and other times, we require a sterile environment when bottling/jarring our products.
 Heat usually kills a majority of the pathogens we encounter, so if things are produced in a hot enough environment, then poured into sterile jars, the likelihood of contamination is reduced, and now your product lasts longer while on the shelf.
 Couple that with refrigerating your opened products, and only using clean hands when handling, and you have a much longer shelf life than expected.
+And really?
+What’s wrong with treating our personal care products like food for our skin and refrigerating them to extend shelf life?

 When I used to work in biomedical/biotechnology research, I did a lot of work with RNA.
 For those not familiar with RNA, RNA is a lot like DNA, except a lot less stable.
 The difference is that when working with DNA, you can cough on it, spit on it, do jumping jacks with it, and chances are, you can still end up with a sample that will work for your experiment.
 RNA on the other hand, that’s a whole different ballgame.
 You look at it wrong and it’s going to get contaminated.